HouraiTeahouse/parallel_vec/README.md

 By default, this crate requires the standard library.
 Disabling the default features enables this crate to compile in `#![no_std]` environments.
 There must be a set global allocator and heap support for this crate to work.

+## `serde` Support
+`ParallelVec` can be serialized if it's parameters can be serialized.
+This is disabled by default.
+Use the `serde` feature to enable support for serialization and deserialization.